tardate/LittleArduinoProjects/BoldportClub/3x7/PomodoroTimer/README.md

 The sketch proved to be quite simple, using the [LRThreeDigits](https://github.com/LuckyResistor/LRThreeDigits) library for driving the 3x7 display.

-After breadboarding the idea my first thought was to make a PCB ... but as there's been a bit of [Mohit Bhoite](https://twitter.com/MohitBhoite) fandom in then Boldport Club recently, I was drawn into a another copper-wire sculpture.
+After breadboarding the idea my first thought was to make a PCB ... but as there's been a bit of [Mohit Bhoite](https://twitter.com/MohitBhoite) fandom in the Boldport Club recently, I was drawn into a another copper-wire sculpture.
 Not very ruggedized, but it does look interesting!

 Now for the true test - is it actually useful?
 Well, I've started using it for real as my pomodoro timer and so far so good.